HomeAsiaFactbox-Nepal's long history of political instability

 -

-KATHMANDU, March 2 (Reuters) - Nepal is set to vote on Thursday in a pivotal general election that comes months after historic protests led to the resignation of the government.
+KATHMANDU, March 5 (Reuters) - Nepal votes on Thursday in a pivotal general election that comes months after historic protests led to the resignation of the government.

 The landlocked Himalayan nation has been riven by political instability for decades, with 32 governments taking office since 1990 and none of them completing a five-year-term.